 In addition, the company offers a broad range of multi brand ground engaging tools (G.E.T) such as grader blades, cutting edges and end bits, bucket tips and adapters, ripper shanks, half arrow edges and bucket lips.
 ESP offers famous brand names such as MTG, ETE, TGW, Metisa and also its own ESP brand of G.E.T.

-Another prominent part of ESP business is the supply of components for crawler undercarriages and the rebuilding of components such as idlers, sprockets and grouser shoes.
+Another prominent part of ESP business is the supply of components for crawler undercarriages and the rebuilding and reconditioning of components such as track groups, link assemblies, idlers, sprocket rims and grouser shoes (track shoes).
 ESP has fully equipped undercarriage workshops in Johannesburg, Cape Town and Durban and offers an extensive warranty on repairs and spares.

-Complaints by operators of earthmoving equipment about the high cost of parts from some OEMs were probably true.
-The difference in price between genuine and replacement parts could be attributed to the higher operating costs and the need for OEMs to maintain 100% availability.
+Complaints by operators of earthmoving equipment about the high cost of parts from some Original Equipment Manufacturer (OEM) were probably true.
+The difference in price between genuine and replacement parts could be attributed to the higher operating costs and the need for the OEM to maintain 100% availability.

-This provides ESP with a business opportunity, which is to supply parts at a lower cost than the OEMs.
+This provides ESP with a business opportunity, which is to supply aftermarket and replacement parts at a lower cost than the OEM.
 It is expensive to run an OEM company but in the case of ESP, its costs are also high, because the company provides a comparable parts service to that of an OEM.
 ESP supplies fast moving parts and also stocks slow moving components.

 The buyer who is in the market to purchase a new machine should carefully assess the availability of parts.
 A buyer can be assured of a good deal on parts for machines which are well serviced in terms of OEM parts and equivalent replacement parts.
 Prices will be more competitive.
 Prices tend to be higher for parts for machines for which there is no alternative supply of parts.
 ESP believes that competition keeps OEM prices down.

 There was a time when buyers were sceptical about buying “pirate” parts.
-ESP had overcome the challenge by convincing buyers that replacement parts supplied by ESP came from reputable manufacturers, often the same manufacturers which supplied components to OEMs.
+ESP had overcome the challenge by convincing buyers that the aftermarket and replacement parts supplied by ESP, came from reputable manufacturers, often the same manufacturers which supplied components to the OEM.

 Buyers recognised the savings and ESP invited their customers to its branches to satisfy themselves with regard to quality and back up service.
 ESP is particularly careful not to buy inferior quality into stock.
 It has taken years for ESP to build up its name and inferior products can break down its reputation very quickly.

-ESP continually compares its costs of replacement parts to that charged by the OEMs.
-In general, ESP has found that a basket of machine parts are on average 40% less than the OEMs, and on engine parts a savings of approximately 30% can be realised.
-In the case of undercarriage, it depend on the brand that is being used to compare costs to that of the OEM’s.
-Italian manufactured undercarriage is on average 25% below the cost of the OEMs, whilst Korean manufactured undercarriage can reflect a savings of up to 40% against the cost of most OEMs.
-The cost comparison for replacement non-original GET as compared to the OEMs can realise savings of 35%.
+ESP continually compares its costs of replacement parts to that charged by the OEM.
+In general, ESP has found that a basket of machine parts are on average are 45% less than the OEM and on engine parts a savings of approximately 35% can be realised.
+In the case of undercarriage, it depends on the brand that is being used to compare costs to that of the OEM.
+Italian manufactured undercarriage is on average 25% below the cost of the OEM, whilst Korean manufactured undercarriage can reflect a savings of up to 40% against the cost of most OEM companies.
+The cost comparison for replacement of non-original GET as compared to the OEM can realise savings of 35% up to 45%.

 The 9 ESP branches throughout South Africa are linked to a sophisticated computer network which ensures prompt availability of spares.